tlikonen/just-getopt/README.md

 Both option types may accept an optional value or they may require a value.
 Values are given after the option.

-Documentation of this library crate is available in the [source files](src/lib.rs).
+Documentation of this library crate is available in the source file ([`src/lib.rs`](src/lib.rs)).
 It can be built and shown in a web browser with command `cargo doc --open`.
 That requires the usual Rust development tools.

 See file [`examples/basic.rs`](examples/basic.rs) for basic programming examples.